SoK: Anti-Facial Recognition Technology: Attacking to Corrupt Database

-Existing AFR proposals in this category focus on poisoning feature vectors before they are stored into the reference database.
-The specific poisoning techniques depend on the underlying assumptions about how \adv~compares run-time query images to the feature vectors stored in the database.
+Existing AFR proposals in this category focus on poisoning feature vectors before they are stored in $\mathbf{D}$.
+The specific poisoning techniques depend on the underlying assumptions about \adv's classifier $\mathcal{C}$.

-\para{Assuming classification-based query matching.} A recent AFR proposal, Fawkes~\cite{fawkes}, assumes that \adv~produces run-time facial recognition results by adding a shallow classification layer on top of the feature extractor.
-Fawkes seeks to corrupt the final classification output by ``cloaking'' (or poisoning) reference images of \pr, \ie shifting their feature vectors away from the correct representation by adding imperceptible perturbations to the \pr's reference images~\cite{fawkes}. \adv's shallow classification models trained on these shifted feature vectors will learn to associate incorrect feature spaces with \pr's identity, producing wrong matches for \pr's (uncloaked) query images at run-time.
-An earlier work, FishyFace~\cite{fishy}, also proposes to disrupt face verification by poisoning the training data used to train a one-class SVM model.
-Since FishyFace targets per-user face verification, rather than large-scale FR systems, we exclude it in Table~\ref{tab:taxonomy} and our analysis.
+\para{Assuming $\mathcal{C}$ uses classification-based matching.} A recent AFR proposal, Fawkes~\cite{fawkes}, assumes $\mathcal{C}$ is a shallow classification layer added to $\mathcal{F}$.
+Fawkes seeks to corrupt the final classification output by ``cloaking'' (or poisoning) reference images of \pr, \ie shifting their feature vectors away from the correct representation by adding imperceptible perturbations to \pr's reference images~\cite{fawkes}.
+When $\mathcal{C}$ is trained on these shifted feature vectors, \adv~will learn to associate incorrect feature spaces with \pr's identity, producing wrong matches for \pr's (uncloaked) query images at run-time.

-\para{Assuming nearest neighbor-based matching.} Two other AFR proposals, LowKey~\cite{lowkey} and FoggySight~\cite{foggy}, assume a K-nearest neighbors approach to query/database matching.
+\looseness=-1 \para{Assuming $\mathcal{C}$ uses nearest neighbor-based matching.} Two other AFR proposals, LowKey~\cite{lowkey} and FoggySight~\cite{foggy}, assume $\mathcal{C}$ is a K-nearest neighbors algorithm.
 LowKey~\cite{lowkey} adds digital adversarial perturbations to change the feature representation of \pr's reference images (similar to Fawkes).
-These perturbed images create a reference feature vector for \pr~that is different from those of \pr's run-time query images, thus preventing matching.
+These perturbed images create a reference feature vector for \pr~that is different from those of \pr's run-time query images, thus thwarting $\mathcal{C}$.
 FoggySight~\cite{foggy} takes a community-driven approach, where users modify their images to protect others.
-These collective modifications flood the top-K matching set for a specific user with incorrect feature vectors, drowning out the correct feature vector and preventing query image matching.
+These collective modifications flood the top-K matching set for a specific user with incorrect feature vectors, drowning out the correct feature vector.